Cordero080/controlled-forms-in-react-lab/README.md

 ### `bookshelf-optimus` (The Optimized Release)

-- **Purpose:** A performance-optimized version suitable for live deployment.
+- **Purpose:** This branch represents the performance-optimized version of the expanded "Quantum Literary Bookshelf" project, which evolved far beyond the original `controlled-forms-in-react-lab` assignment.
+It is the recommended version for live deployment.
 - **Details:** This branch makes a subtle but critical trade-off for performance.
-The expensive O(n²) particle connection logic is replaced with a more efficient O(n\*k) approach, limiting checks to nearby particles.
+The expensive O(n²) particle connection logic from the `main` branch is replaced with a more efficient O(n*k) approach, limiting checks to nearby particles.
 The visual difference is negligible, but the performance gain is significant, ensuring a smooth user experience on a wider range of devices.

 ### `bookshelf-obscuritas` (The Experimental Lab)